aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/configuring-fonts/set-defaultfont-property-of-pdfsaveoptions-and-imageorprintoptions-to-have-priority/_index.md

 ## **Possible Usage Scenarios**

-While setting the **DefaultFont** property of [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) and [**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/), you might expect that saving to PDF or image would set that DefaultFont to all the text in a workbook that has a missing (not installed) font.
+While setting the **DefaultFont** property of [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) and [**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/), you might expect that saving to PDF or image would apply that DefaultFont to all the text in a workbook that uses a missing (not installed) font.

-Generally, when saving to PDF or image, Aspose.Cells for JavaScript via C++ will first try to set Workbook's default font (i.e., `Workbook.DefaultStyle.Font`).
-If workbook's default font still cannot show/render text properly, then Aspose.Cells will try to render with the font mentioned against DefaultFont attribute in [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions)/[**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions).
+Generally, when saving to PDF or image, Aspose.Cells for JavaScript via C++ will first try to use the workbook's default font (i.e., `Workbook.DefaultStyle.Font`).
+If the workbook's default font still cannot display/render the text properly, Aspose.Cells will try to render with the font specified by the **DefaultFont** attribute in [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) / [**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions).

-To cope with your expectation, we have a Boolean property named "**CheckWorkbookDefaultFont**" in [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions)/[**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/).
-You can set it to **false** to disable trying workbook's default font or let the **DefaultFont** setting in [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions)/[**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/) to have priority.
+To meet your expectation, we have a Boolean property named **CheckWorkbookDefaultFont** in [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) / [**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/).
+You can set it to **false** to disable using the workbook's default font, allowing the **DefaultFont** setting in **PdfSaveOptions** / **ImageOrPrintOptions** to have priority.

 ## **Set DefaultFont property of PdfSaveOptions/ImageOrPrintOptions**

 The following sample code opens an Excel file.
-The A1 cell (in the first worksheet) has a text set to "Christmas Time Font text".
-The font name is "Christmas Time Personal Use" that is not installed on the machine.
-We set **DefaultFont** attribute of [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions)/[**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/) to "Times New Roman".
-We also set **CheckWorkbookDefaultFont** Boolean property to **"false"** which ensures that the text of A1 cell is rendered with "Times New Roman" font and should not use the default font of the workbook ("Calibri" in this case).
-The code renders the first worksheet to PNG and TIFF image formats.
-It finally renders to a PDF file format.
+The A1 cell (in the first worksheet) contains the text “Christmas Time Font text”.
+The font name is “Christmas Time Personal Use”, which is not installed on the machine.
+We set the **DefaultFont** attribute of [**PdfSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions) / [**ImageOrPrintOptions**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/) to “Times New Roman”.
+We also set the **CheckWorkbookDefaultFont** Boolean property to **false**, which ensures that the text in cell A1 is rendered with the “Times New Roman” font and does not use the workbook’s default font (“Calibri” in this case).
+The code renders the first worksheet to PNG and TIFF image formats, and finally to a PDF file format.

 {{% alert color="primary" %}}

-The default value of **CheckWorkbookDefaultFont** attribute is **true**.
+The default value of the **CheckWorkbookDefaultFont** attribute is **true**.

 {{% /alert %}}